dvla/vrm-assign-online/README.md

 1. Unit and Selenium tests written using Scalatest can be run using `sbt test`

+2. Gatling and acceptance tests can be run using `sbt accept`

-2. Acceptance tests written using Cucumber can be run using `sbt acceptance-tests/test-only`
+3. Acceptance tests written using Cucumber can be run using `sbt acceptance-tests/test-only`

-3. Execute Acceptance Tests on different environments/Urls `sbt`
+4. Execute Acceptance Tests on different environments/Urls `sbt`
   `eval System.setProperty("test.url","http://localhost:9000/")`
   `acceptance-tests/test-only`

-4. Execute Tests on different browsers, Tests can be run on `chrome` & `firefox`(Tests are unable to run firefox due to old selenium versions)
+5. Execute Tests on different browsers, Tests can be run on `chrome` & `firefox`(Tests are unable to run firefox due to old selenium versions)
   `sbt`
   `eval System.setProperty("browser.type","chrome")`
   `acceptance-tests/test-only`

-5. Acceptance tests Reporting
+6. Acceptance tests Reporting

 Session encryption